jasonacox/TinyLLM/README.md

 ### LLMserver

-LLMserver uses the llama-cpp-python library which has a built in OpenAI API compatible server.
-This can be used to host your model locally and use OpenAI API tools against your self-hosted LLM.
+LLMserver uses the llama-cpp-python library which has a built-in OpenAI API compatible server.
+This will be used to host your model locally and use OpenAI API tools against your self-hosted LLM.

 ```bash
 # Install Python Libraries with Nvidia GPU support